kev-odin/kev-odin/README.md

 # Hello Github #
 👋 Hi, I’m Kevin Chung (@kev-odin), someone who loves to laugh and solve problems.
 I am a Software Engineer with a formal background in Public Health.

 I earned a Graduate Certificate in Software Development and Engineering from the University of Washington - Tacoma in June 2022.
 Learning Computer Science has been quite a journey, talking to computers makes me feel like a wizard!
 I want to make a positive impact in the world and code makes that just a little bit easier.
-Recently, I completed the Intermediate Software Engineering course offered by [CodePath](https://www.codepath.org/).
-Currently, I am participating in [Hacktoberfest](https://hacktoberfest.com/)!
+I completed the Intermediate Software Engineering course offered by [CodePath](https://www.codepath.org/) in August 2022.
+Recently, I sucessfully completed [Hacktoberfest](https://hacktoberfest.com/)!
+Currently, I am preparing for a series of technical interviews for November.

 ## Quick Facts ##
 :floppy_disk: Portfolio Website: https://kev-odin.github.io/